cyberoblivion/co-blog/about.markdown

 <!-- # Welcome -->

 <div>
     <p>Welcome to CyberOblivion—a blog dedicated to the exploration of cutting-edge technologies, software development, networking and system architecture.
-Here, we delve deep into the world of software engineering, system administration, and network security, providing insights and practical knowledge for professionals across industries.</p>
+Here, we providing insights and practical knowledge for professionals across industries.</p>

     <p>At CyberOblivion, we strive to be more than just another tech blog.
-We are a community of developers, engineers, and tech enthusiasts passionate about simplifying complex concepts and sharing real-world solutions.
+We are a community of developers, engineers, architect and tech enthusiasts passionate about simplifying complex concepts and sharing real-world solutions.
 Whether it's unraveling the intricacies of Enterprise software, configuring Linux environments, or strengthening security frameworks, our content is designed to inform, educate, and inspire.</p>

     <h2>Who We Serve</h2>
     <p>Our topics cater to a diverse audience—from business leaders seeking strategic tech insights to developers and system architects eager to expand their skill sets.
 We cover a wide array of subjects, including logging with Graylog, monitoring with Zabbix, infrastructure management with OpenStack, and more.</p>